 BF76.7 .P83 2020

-The authoritative source for style and format for the preparation of manuscripts in psychology and other select social science disciplines.
+The authoritative source for style and format for the preparation of manuscripts in psychology, social work, and other select social science disciplines.

 HV11 .Y43 2018